 In most personal injury cases, the statute of limitations starts running on the date you were injured.
 However, when it comes to the deadline for filing a lawsuit, medical malpractice cases are slightly different from your typical car accident claim.

 The two-year clock in medical malpractice cases does not start running until the date you discovered, or reasonably should have discovered, the injury.

 Contact a Clearwater Medical Malpractice Lawyer for a Free Consultation

 Are you or a loved one struggling with the consequences of a medical mistake?
 You may be entitled to significant compensation.
-An experienced Clearwater medical malpractice lawyer at Winters & Yonker, P.A. can help you fight to recover the money you deserve.
+An experienced Clearwater medical malpractice lawyer at Winters & Yonker Personal Injury Lawyers can help you fight to recover the money you deserve.
 Just give us a call to learn more about your legal options today.